2023 Solar Incentives Guide for Claremont, CA - Tax Credits & Rebates

 Federal Solar Incentives

-When people think of solar incentives, federal incentives might be the first thing that comes to mind.
-One of the incentives that most people are likely familiar with is the Federal Solar Investment Tax Credit (ITC).
-This incentive is a tax credit for a specified percentage of the cost of your solar system.
+When someone says "solar incentives," you probably think of federal incentives first.
+One of the incentives many people are likely familiar with is the Federal Solar Investment Tax Credit (ITC).
+The ITC is a tax credit for a certain percentage of your solar system's cost.

 State & Local Solar Incentives